 You can add as much weight as you like.
 Dips are challenging at first but they will soon become easy.
 It is really simple to add weights to your dip so that you keep improving your strength and growth.
 This means that you will have unlimited potential in your dipping routing.
 You can add weight to your routine with the use of a dipping belt.

 Upper body gains.
-With the ability to continuously add weights to the your dips, you can continuously overload the muscles which are used.
-If you are always overloading with a good weight gaining diet, your success if guaranteed (and you will be like me :-)).
+With the ability to continuously add weights to your dips, you can continuously overload the muscles which are used.
+If you are always overloading with a good weight gaining diet, your success is guaranteed (and you will be like me :-)).

 Better than press ups.
-Press ups are a good body weight based exercise and is quite similar in terms of CKC to dips.
+Press ups are a good body weight-based exercise and are quite similar in terms of CKC to dips.
 But you are limited to lift only your own body weight.
 While it is possible to do weight press ups, dips are usually much more convenient.